wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/use-cases/detecting-account-manipulation.rst

 Test the configuration
 ----------------------

 #.
-Generate a SSH key-pair for user authentication and save it as ``.ssh/test_key`` using the following command:
+Generate an SSH key-pair for user authentication and save it as ``.ssh/test_key`` using the following command:

    .. code-block:: console